 <iframe>tags of separate webpages may lead to unexpected results.

-- To use plug-ins with FileMaker WebDirect in a multiple-machine deployment, install the plug-ins on the master machine and all worker machines.
+- To use plug-ins with FileMaker WebDirect in a multiple-machine deployment, install the plug-ins on the primary machine and all secondary machines.